TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * CHANGE CONTEXT VAR HANDLING TO DEAL WITH ASYNC

 * Extensions to the `uib-element` node
+  * Disable or hide inputs when unused for a specific type.
   * As more element types are added, group into types: main, add, form, etc
   * ?
 Have JSON input msg templates for each type with links to copy to clipboard ?
   * ?? update mode - change to replace mode?
 Replace mode looks for root id, if found, replace outerHTML, if not found add.